-Trini gulab jamoon is an elongated Indian sweet made with flour and dairy products that has been deep fried and coated with a sugary syrup (called paag).
+Trini gulab jamoon is an elongated deep-fried Indian sweet made with flour and dairy and coated with a sugary syrup.

 The delicacy is most commonly made around Divali, the Hindu festival of lights.
 But it is also found in sweets made for Hindu prayer ceremonies throughout the year.